 When universities seek to protect the community, they must remember that survivors are part of that community and plan for survivor safety.

 - Universities must consider the safety of survivors.
 If the university is not careful, their processes could put the survivor at greater risk.
-Research indicates that perpetrators escalate violence and retaliation during the first two years of separation.
+Research indicates that perpetrators (those who choose to do harm) escalate violence and retaliation during the first two years of separation.
 If the university’s process aggravates perpetrators without also taking steps to hold them accountable and keep the survivors safe, perpetrators may retaliate against survivors later.

 - Survivors know their own situation better than anyone else.
 University policies should not make a survivor move forward if she doesn’t want to do so.